-Once heir apparent to the Baskin-Robbins family ice cream business and fortune, John Robbins was prompted by a few events he could not ignore to decline his inheritance and instead live with his wife in a single-room log cabin where he and his wife meditated for hours a day and gave birth to a son named Ocean.
+Once heir apparent to the Baskin-Robbins family ice-cream business and fortune, John Robbins was prompted by a few events he could not ignore to decline his inheritance and instead live with his wife in a single-room log cabin where they meditated for hours a day and gave birth to a son they named Ocean.

-He described these events last night in a telecourse called Living the Food Revolution, which I will attend each Wednesday over the next four weeks.
-Among these light bulb moments were the sudden cardiac arrest and death of his 54-year-old uncle, a partner in the ice cream corporation and a big eater of the frozen dessert, and his dad's acquisition of a severe case of type II diabetes.
+He described these events last night in the telecourse Living the Food Revolution, which I will attend each Wednesday over the next four weeks.
+Among these light-bulb moments were the sudden cardiac arrest and death of his 54-year-old uncle — a partner in the ice-cream corporation and a big eater of the frozen dessert — and his dad's acquisition of a severe case of type 2 diabetes.
 Robbins Senior swore up and down that these health problems were completely unrelated to ice cream.
-"He had to believe that," says Robbins Junior.
+"He had to believe that," Robbins Junior says.
 "He had by that time sold and manufactured more ice cream than any human being on this planet.
 He didn't want to think that the product he was selling would hurt anybody, much less precipitate in any way the death of my uncle, his partner.
 But I had to think about it, and I decided that there was a connection."

-Decades later, in 1998, Robbins went on to write the best-selling book, Diet for a New America, (he's now penned several more) in which he details all the reasons that a plant-based diet is better for our health, better for the planet, and better for our relationship to the universe.
+Decades later, in 1998, Robbins wrote the best-selling book Diet for a New America (he's now penned several others), in which he details the reasons a plant-based diet is better for our health, better for the planet, and better for our relationship to the universe.
 Now he and his son Ocean are leading ongoing initiatives to educate Americans on how they can heal themselves and the world through their food choices.
-That may sound dramatic, but if you consider the environmental, human labor, and health costs of our current food system, it's not.
+That might sound dramatic, but if you consider the environmental, human labor, and health costs of our current food system, it's not.

-Later, he went on to explain why our doctors aren't routinely prescribing health-promoting plant-based diets as a form of medicine or preventive medicine.
+Later he explained why our doctors aren't routinely prescribing health-promoting plant-based diets as a form of medicine or preventive medicine.

-The disconnect between dairy consumption and calcium absorption is backed by living human examples as well: as Robbins pointed out, the same nations that consume the most dairy — Finland, Sweden, the U.S., and England — also have the highest rates of osteoporosis.
+The disconnect between dairy consumption and calcium absorption is backed by living human examples as well: As Robbins pointed out, the same nations that consume the most dairy — Finland, Sweden, the United States, and England — also have the highest rates of osteoporosis.